craftercms/docs/source/system-administrators/activities/delivery/setup-serverless-delivery.rst

    studio.serverless.delivery.deployer.target.template: aws-cloudformed-s3
    # Replace existing target configuration if one exists?
    studio.serverless.delivery.deployer.target.replace: false
+   # The URL of the site repo that the Deployer needs to upload to the bucket needed by serverless delivery.
+If using the
-   # The URL the deployer will use to clone/pull the site's published repo.
-When the deployer is in a separate node
+   # local deployer, this should be the local path to the published repo.
+If using a a Deployer in a separate node
-   # (because of clustering), this URL should be an SSH/HTTP URL to the load balancer in front of the Studios
+   # (because of clustering), this should be an load balanced SSH/HTTP URL to the published repo
-   studio.serverless.delivery.deployer.target.remoteRepoUrl: ${env:CRAFTER_DATA_DIR}/repos/sites/{siteName}/published
+   studio.serverless.delivery.deployer.target.repoUrl: ${env:CRAFTER_DATA_DIR}/repos/sites/{siteName}/published
-   # The deployer's local path where it will store the clone of the published site.
-This property is not needed if
-   # the deployer is not the preview deployer, so you can leave an empty string ('') instead
-   studio.serverless.delivery.deployer.target.localRepoPath: ${env:CRAFTER_DATA_DIR}/repos/aws/{siteName}
    # Parameters for the target template.
 Please check the deployer template documentation for the possible parameters.
    # The following parameters will be sent automatically, and you don't need to specify them: env, site_name, replace,
    # disable_deploy_cron, local_repo_path, repo_url, use_crafter_search